 It’s easy to use this GED online program.
 Every subject, Math, Social Studies, Language, and Science, contains a lesson plan that you can follow.

-Our self-paced learning GED programs allow the greatest degree of flexibility for you.
+Our self-paced learning GED programs allow the highest degree of flexibility for you.

 Choose the subject from the list below and start learning.
-We suggest you choose the easiest subject first.
+We suggest you choose the most straightforward subject first.

 We make it easy to boost your potential with 146 Mathematical Reasoning, Social Studies, Science, and Reasoning through Language Arts lessons with mini-quizzes that will teach you all important concepts.